-- 26. Use the Move tool to reposition the mirrored walls; they should be selected by default (Figure 3-3.10). - 27.
-Use the Measure tool to verify the overall length of the building is 140'-0''.
-Adjust as necessary.
+29. Use the Measure tool to verify the overall length of the building is 140'-0''.
+Adjust as necessary (see Fig. 3-2.2).

-Figure 3-3.10 Mirror west stair - step 2

 Finally, you will draw a few more interior walls to compete the first floor plan.
+Do not delete the Reference Plane (note: the reference line may not show up in every image in this text).